forcedotcom/source-deploy-retrieve/METADATA_SUPPORT.md

 |VehicleAssetEmssnSrcCnfg|✅||
 |VirtualVisitConfig|❌|Not supported by CLI, but support can be added|

-## BonusTypes
+## Bonus Types

-The following types are supported by the CLI but not in the coverage reports for either version.
+> The following types are supported by the CLI but not in the coverage reports for either version.
 These are typically

-- types that have been removed from the metadata API but were supported in previous versions
+> 1. types that have been removed from the metadata API but were supported in previous versions
+> 1. types that are available for pilots but not officially part of the metadata API (use with caution)
-- types that exist only as a child type of other metadata types
+> 1. types that exist only as a child type of other metadata types
+> 1. settings types that are automatically supported

 - CustomLabel
 - Scontrol